Leniolisib

-Leniolisib (INN), sold under the brand name Joenja, is a medication used for the treatment of activated phosphoinositide 3-kinase delta syndrome (APDS).
+Leniolisib, sold under the brand name Joenja, is an anti-cancer medication used for the treatment of activated phosphoinositide 3-kinase delta syndrome (APDS).
 It is a kinase inhibitor that is taken by mouth.

 The most common side effects include headache, sinusitis, and atopic dermatitis.

-Leniolisib was approved for medical use in the United States in March 2023.
+Leniolisib was approved for medical use in the United States in March 2023, in the United Kingdom in September 2024, and in the European Union in May 2026.
 It is the first approved medication for the treatment of activated PI3K delta syndrome.
-The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+The US Food and Drug Administration considers it to be a first-in-class medication.
 In 2025 NICE approved it for use in the British NHS.

 Medical uses

 Leniolisib is indicated for the treatment of activated phosphoinositide 3-kinase delta syndrome (activated PI3K delta syndrome) in people twelve years of age and older.

 Activated PI3K delta syndrome is caused by mutations in either of two genes, PIK3CD or PIK3R1, that regulate the maturation of white blood cells, especially B cells and T cells.
 This leads to a decrease in immune cells, which makes it difficult for people with activated PI3K delta syndrome to fight off bacterial and viral infections.